ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 - Convert the CID to b58-encoded-multihash (that is CIDv0) and hash the CID string.

-##### `/mime/MIMETYPE` `/mime/*`

-Blocks content detected to be of the given type. `/mime/*` blocks all the mimetypes and is meant to work with allow rules (all mimetypes blocked except specific ones).

-Blocking layer recommendation: Unixfs

-Our recommendation is that /mime/ rules automatically set IPFS clients into a "unixfs only" mode where only unixfs (+raw blocks) are allowed at the BlockService layer, and content type is checked at the Unixfs layer, as the blocks get assembled into an actual files.
-That should cover gateway usage.

 #### Allow (or negated) rules

 Block items can be prepended by `!`, which means that items matching the rule are to be allowed rather than blocked.